 Rate This:Ask This When Booking a Cruise

 Some cruises are geared toward adults only, while others include activities for the whole family.
 Always check with the cruise line or travel agent ahead of time if you plan to bring children with you on your cruise, and ask about any kid-friendly activities that will be available.Cruises vary in distance and travel time, so check with the cruise line directly or contact your travel agent for specific details about your cruise.
 Some cruises can be as long as a few months, while others are as short as a day or even a few hours.
-The most common cruise length is seven days.Cruise companies tend to cater toward older passengers who make up the majority of their customers, which means a lot of the food on cruise ships can be kind of bland.
+The most common cruise length is seven days.Activities on cruise ships can include everything from performing arts shows to swimming pools and fitness centers.
+Check with your cruise line or travel agent to find out which activities you can expect to enjoy on your cruise!Cruise companies tend to cater toward older passengers who make up the majority of their customers, which means a lot of the food on cruise ships can be kind of bland.
 If you care about having variety in your food choices, you should ask about what kinds of restaurants are on the ship.
 Sometimes, you may be able to view menus online.

 Some cruises have dress codes, while others are completely casual.
 Some cruise lines have one or two nights when fancy clothes are required.
 Check on this ahead of time so you're not caught off guard.

 Some cruise lines include everything in the price, while others may charge extra for some on-board activities.
 Speak with your travel agent or contact the cruise line to find out whether you should plan for extra expenses during your cruise.Most cruise lines require that final payments be made up to 90 days before departing.
 Until then, you can usually cancel without any kind of penalty.
 This is a good thing to ask though when booking your cruise.
 Other vacation plans are much easier to cancel without being out of so much money.

 Ask This When...